tin-feather/TinFeather/posts/on-the-idea-of-the-tin-feather/index.rst

 "wearing a tin foil hat."
 The provenance of this particular label lies in the claimed ability of such a fashion accessory to protect the wearer from "space rays used to control the mind."
-While a Faraday cage is known to protect an environment from stray elecromagnetic radiation and as such, is an important component of certain scientific experiments, the protection afforded by a "tin foil hat" is, as you can imagine, a somewhat less established phenomenon.
+While a Faraday cage is known to protect an environment from stray electromagnetic radiation and as such, is an important component of certain scientific experiments, the protection afforded by a "tin foil hat" is, as you can imagine, a somewhat less established phenomenon.